HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Screen: Nano Contract Registration

-A Nano Contract must be registered to have its transactions loaded into the wallet.
+A Nano Contract must be registered to have its transactions properly mapped.
+Transactions belonging to the wallet are already processed for balance purpose, however, they are not assigned to a specific nano contract by default, which may difficult query.
+By registering a Nano Contract we can mount a map of its transactions for easy access and also to process its balances.

 Users arrive at this screen from the *Main* screen to register a new Nano Contract.
 The screen features a form with an input field for *Nano Contract ID* and a *Register* button.